 Display: Glossy or Matte?

-Matte laptop screens have a display that’s a little more dull than the one on glossy screens, but because they’re treated with an anti-glare coating you won’t get pesky reflections and glares when you’re using them.
+Matte laptop screens have a display that’s a little duller than the one on glossy screens, but because they’re treated with an anti-glare coating you won’t get pesky reflections and glares when you’re using them.

 The matte screen makes sense especially if you’re a classroom teacher and you’ll be using your laptop in all kinds of environments: who knows when you’ll be set up next to a window or under a bright fluorescent light?